 Krishelle Ivory ’10 knew early on that she wanted to work with kids.
 What she couldn’t decide was whether to be an educator or a nurse.

-U ltimately, nursing won out, though, with a grandmother who was a nurse and a grandfather who was a doctor, health care comes pretty naturally to her.
+U ltimately, nursing won out, though, with a grandmother who was a nurse and a grandfather who was a doctor, health care comes pretty natural to her.

 Now, she works as a nurse practitioner for a St. Joseph’s Care Clinic at Avila University, and, in some ways, her desire to be an educator is influencing how she takes care of her patients.

 After graduating from Graceland’s Lamoni campus in 2010 with a health degree, Ivory moved to Kansas City and pursued her Bachelor of Science in Nursing (BSN) at the Independence campus, completing her nursing undergraduate education in 2012.
 She also began working at Children’s Mercy Hospital in Kansas City, pursuing that goal of working with kids.

 “When you’re working with kids, sometimes you’re working with patients who are born into a health situation that they can’t control, so you’re educating the parents on how to maintain that child’s health,” she said, comparing it to her current work with patients of all ages.
 “As an adult, your health is on you.
 I want the best health for you, but ultimately, you have to want it for yourself as well.”

 As a nurse at Children’s Mercy, Ivory worked on a med surgical floor, often with children who had issues with their respiratory system.
 She remembered one incident with a child who suffered from cardiac arrest, which was ultimately fatal, but the nursing team was able to keep the child alive a few days longer than was expected.